 - Any undesired and non-consensual penetration of the victim

 Situations in which sexual abuse or assault can occur include:

 - Elderly patients in nursing homes who are abused by staff members

 In those situations, nursing homes, schools, and churches can be held legally responsible for the abuse, particularly when previous abuse has occurred.
 The organization may have failed to conduct background checks or maintain safe conditions, which resulted in sexual abuse.
 Sadly, there are cases where organizations recognize the abuse but fail to take any steps to correct the misconduct.

 Time Limits for Filing

 All cases have time limits within which one must file a lawsuit, known as statutes of limitations.
+These are strict time limits that, once passed, can bar you from filing.
 Sexual abuse can be such a traumatic event that many victims repress the memory of injury, making it difficult to file a lawsuit on time.
 In Oregon, there are several different time limits that may impact the victim.
 These limits depend on various factors, such as:

 - Age of the victim when he or she was allegedly abused